TapasKumarDutta1/anomaly-detection/README.md

   ### 3. Color/Scratch Defect:
           Definition: Color of region different from surrounding
           Condition: Anomaly map present within structure

+  ### Quantitative Evaluation:

+  Area covered by observable largest defect

+## Task 4: Anomaly Detection Given a Single Good Template

+   1. Augment images with HistAuGAN setting Ok images as one type and template as another
+   2. For content vector from Ok images and its domain use 'generate_hist_augs function to convert them as much as possible to Template image
+   3. Combine the GAN augmented images with Ok images and previously generated images for training and run Task2.py

 ## Things i tried that did not work